-One of the most epic vacation destinations in the world is the Galápagos Islands.
+One of the most epic vacation destinations in the world is the Galápagos Islands in Ecuador.
 Even though it’s often considered one of the world’s top places for wildlife-viewing, many families don’t feel it’s a trip to do with their young kids.

 However, if you have nature, animal loving kids, then visiting the Galapagos Islands with kids should be on your wishlist!
 From swimming with giant sea turtles to hiking in the forest with land tortoises and basking on the beach with sea lions, this trip is like no other.

 The Galapagos Islands are a province in Ecuador, about 1,000km off the coast.
 Its isolated terrain off the coast of mainland Ecuador provides a home for a diversity of plant and animal species, many of which are found nowhere else.
 Charles Darwin visited in 1835, and his observation of Galápagos’ species later inspired his Theory of Evolution.
 While this is often a trip families want to wait for, I will say that doing it with your children can be amazing given the right planning and timing.

 Visiting the Galápagos Islands has long been a dream of mine, but for several reasons I kept putting it off.
 One reason was financial.
 I didn’t think it was possible to visit the Galápagos Islands on a budget and two I thought that my son needed to be older.

 After visiting the islands, I am glad that I waited and do recommend waiting for kids to be 8 years old and above.
 There is plenty for young kids however, so if you are in the area and your budget can manage it, definitely go.
 You won’t regret it.
 Below are you top tips on visiting the Galapagos with kids.